ebi-ait/ingest-programmatic-submissions/docs/create_a_project/create_a_project.md

 schema it should be validated against, in this case, the [project v17.0.0](https://schema.staging.data.humancellatlas.org/type/project/17.0.0/project) schema.

 This schema validates all the necessary information, and this information is what will be submitted downstream (e.g. to the HCA-DCP Data portal).
-However, the project JSON object has another type of
+However, the project JSON object has another type of metadata.
+This metadata is mainly used by the ingest system, both to filter datasets within the system (triage operations) and to expose minimal information about datasets that are of interest to the Human Cell Atlas ([HCA Project catalogue](https://www.ebi.ac.uk/humancellatlas/project-catalogue/))

+In the following subsections, there will be an explanation on how to understand specifically the project schema and how to expand on it.

 ### Schema fields

+All the schema fields that are accepted can be

+- Metadata schema dictionary - Project
+- Metadata schema - project.json

+### Project metadata peculiarities

+- Information outside of the schema
+- Why is it important to be filled out
+-

 ## Creating your own project metadata